Business Finance, Comprehensive Major

 SPDP: Student Professional Development Program (SPDP) workshop completion recommended by the end of the 1st year, 2nd semester—but no later than the end of the 3rd semester or 45 credits earned.
 1

-Study Abroad: Students participating in study abroad may opt-in to complete one of the two Integrative Learning 1 (I1) experiences.
-Many courses taken at approved study-abroad institutions will satisfy LE or elective requirements.
-Consult the Transfer Credit Wizard and consult with your academic advisor to plan which LE or elective courses to take while abroad.
+Study Away: Students have options: Study Abroad or NSE!
+Students participating in study abroad may opt-in to complete one of the two Integrative Learning 1 (I1) experiences.
+Many courses taken at approved study-abroad institutions will satisfy LE or program requirements.
+Students choosing to pay UW-Eau Claire tuition to study in the United States, Canada, Guam, Puerto Rico, or the U.S Virgin Islands should explore the many participating NSE schools listed on the National Student Exchange (NSE) website.
+Consult the Transfer Credit Wizard and consult with your academic advisor to plan which LE or program courses to take while studying away.
 See third-year note below regarding upper-division business courses.

 SECOND YEAR